Underrated Marvel Comics: See Timely Results

 • Shadowland: Power Man is the debut of Victor Alvarez, taking up the name and powers of the Heroes For Hire.
 It’s probably the only series from the event with any merit.

-• Tie-ins are easy to overlook, within Fear Itself: Youth In Revolt is a team of Marvel characters needing a second chance.
-With the Avengers Initiative dropouts and the Young Allies showing the world what they’ve got, Marvel should consider some new angles.
+• Tie-ins are easy to overlook.
+Within Fear Itself: Youth In Revolt is a team of Marvel characters needing a second chance.
+Here the Avengers Initiative dropouts and the Young Allies showing the world what they’ve got.
+Marvel should consider some new angles.

-• Angela: Asgards’s Assassin displays the character’s philosophy of nothing for nothing presenting a Game of Thrones-like vibe worthy of Tyrion Lannister.
+• Angela: Asgards’s Assassin displays the character’s philosophy of nothing for nothing.
+This presents events in a Game of Thrones-like vibe worthy of Tyrion Lannister.
 Yet, Angela’s loyalties always go out to the people she loves, including her girlfriend.

 • Angela: Queen of Hel gives the action a decent bit of humor.
 Even the sensors become so comedically over the top, they surpass The Good Place’s.